tjb-tech/tjb-tech/README.md

 Hello there!
 It's Jiabin Tang from the University of Hong Kong.

-🔭 I’m a second-year Ph.D. student at HKU.
+🔭 I’m a second-year Ph.D. student.

 🌱 My current research interests include Graph Learning and Large Language Models (LLMs).